-- The Simpsons had an episode where Snake (the convict guy) tried to kill Homer by setting up a fine wire across the road as Homer drove past in a Sports car.
-He only succeeded in cutting off Kirk Van Houten's arm.
+- In The Simpsons episode "Realty Bites", Snake tries to kill Homer by setting up piano wire across the road as Homer drives past in his convertible.
+Needless to say, this doesn't take.

 - Also a danger in the Florida Everglades and other swampy areas in which barbed wire has been strung across an area.
 Most of the giant fan-driven swamp boats will have a cutter in the front to prevent unanticipated decapitations.

 - Barbed wire or razor wire is nearly harmless when tightened properly into a fence - farm animals will stop against it, but any man with reasonable agility can push the wires aside and sneak through.
 Wire used in trench warfare was differently deployed, in large loose coils, like on top of modern prison walls.
 Most people trying to sneak through would get entwined, their thick uniforms and loose gear being easily caught in the wire, and if razor wire was used, they cut themselves trying to escape, though the real lethality was from the fact that it kept enemy soldiers occupied trying to escape long enough for your machine gunner to zero in on them and tear them to shreds.

-- Partial Truth in Television: British secret agents during WWII were rumored to use so called Gigli saw — a thin, flexible wound-wire saw with embedded diamond or corundum dust, widely used in surgery for bone-cutting — as a shoelaces.
-Very similar in thickness and construction to a piano string (it could be substituted by the one in a pinch, in a matter of of fact), it could be easily used for garroting (which requires kinking the victim's windpipe), but just pull it by one side — and Off with His Head!!
+- Partial Truth in Television: British secret agents during WWII were rumored to use so-called Gigli saw — a thin, flexible wound-wire saw with embedded diamond or corundum dust, widely used in surgery for bone-cutting — as shoelaces.
+Very similar in thickness and construction to a piano string (it could be substituted by the one in a pinch, in a matter of fact), it could be easily used for garroting (which requires kinking the victim's windpipe), but just pull it by one side and Off with His Head!

-- Cheese cutters.
-They can do a lot more damage to non-cheese materials than you might think.
+- Cheese wire can do a lot more damage to non-cheese materials than you might think.

 - Any wire, or even occasionally rope on a ship is a potential case of this.
-Get your arm tangled in a spool of wire attached to something heavy - say, a sail or fishing net - and lose control of it and… rrrrip.
-This can strip flesh to the bone - or even in some cases strip limb from body.
+Get your arm tangled in a spool of wire attached to something heavy (say, a sail or fishing net), lose control of it and rrrrip.
+This can strip flesh from bone - or even in some cases, tear limb from body.
 Either make sure whatever connects the wire to the heavy thing will snap before you do, or know exactly what you're doing when handling wire.